-Everyone knows what a queen mattress is, but have you ever heard of a short queen?
-It’s not something that you commonly see in mattress store unless you’re looking for it, but it has some really good, specific uses.
+Everyone knows what a queen mattress is, but what is a short queen mattress?
+It’s not something that you commonly see in mattress stores unless you’re looking for it, but it has some really good, specific uses.

 Now that might not seem like a lot, and depending on the height of the sleeper it may never matter, but for tall sleepers or active sleepers (people who move a lot in bed) you may notice that difference.

 Why Would You Want a Short Queen Mattress?

 The main reason people have a short queen mattress is because they’re using the mattress in an RV.
 RV short queen mattresses are shorter for several reasons, but the main two are weight and size.

 Every vehicle that tows an RV has a maximum weight they can pull, and mattresses (and every other thing inside the RV) count toward that total.
 When you buy an RV, look at the weight listed.
 It determines whether your vehicle can safely tow your RV and whether the RV is street legal.
 And everything inside the RV counts toward that weight, from the fridge to the carpet to the--you guessed it--the mattresses.
 RV manufacturers cut weight wherever they can, and with mattresses being on the heavy side, it makes sense to cut weight there.